 The proposed development is sited north-east of the Conservation Area, where the site largely borders parking and access areas serving various users including the Job Centre.
 This area is extensively covered by tarmac.

-On reflection of the both the Council and Appeal comments, the revised proposal is sited in manner to appear subservient to the setting of the adjoining Conservation Area with a building height reduced from the former 5-storeys to 1.5-storeys.
+On reflection of the both the Council and Appeal comments, the revised proposal is sited in manner to appear subservient to the setting of the adjoining Conservation Area with an overall building height reduced to 2.5 storey.